 German artist Beuys believed that art was integral to everyday life.
-His own art was shaped by an experience early in his life.
-As a Luftwaffe pilot during the war, Beuys was shot down over the Crimea and was saved by nomadic Tartars.
-Barely alive, he was wrapped in felt and fat which preserved his body heat, and taken to safety on sledges pulled by dogs.
-This incident, and these particular elements, informed much of his art, which has a redemptive, mystical and ritualistic character.
+According to Beuys his own art was shaped by an experience early in his life.
+As a Luftwaffe pilot during the war, he claimed that he was shot down over the Crimea and was saved by nomadic Tartars.
+Barely alive, he was wrapped in felt and fat which preserved his body heat and taken to safety on sledges pulled by dogs.
+However, this ‘incident’ was fictional, more a myth of origin and re-birth.
+Beuys was indeed shot down, but he was picked up by German forces.
+There were no longer any nomadic Tartars in the Crimea when he was there, but so fascinated was Beuys in their shamanic ways of healing, that he created this story about his own re-birth.
+This ‘incident’, and these particular elements, informed much of his art, which has a redemptive, mystical and ritualistic character.
 Central to his work were his 'Actions', which involved teaching, audience discussion and performance.
 The recurrent themes were social and political.
 Associated with the ecological movement - he was a founder member of the Green Party - he also had a strong influence on German politics.

 Art in which the idea takes precedence over its manifestation in visual form.
 It emerged in the 1960s and was often concerned with the nature of art and the use of language.